Welcome to my about page!

 I’m CEO of Berry Wing, Andrew Berry.
 Data collection and problem-solving have been a common theme throughout my career.

 Back in 2008, I started by writing the most basic apps for the original iPhone.

 There’s been a lot of changes since then and now Berry Wing apps are sold worldwide in the Apple App Store and Google Play.
 Berry Wing also has a private label customer base that spans the US and 6 other countries.
-Supporting verticals such as warehousing, delivery, field service, education, medical.
+Berry Wing supports verticals such as warehousing, delivery, field service, education, and medical.

 Berry Wing apps like Scan to Spreadsheet and Scan to Web offer flexible data collection.
 I’ve developed apps that give users automated ways to quickly complete tasks as well as track information accurately and quickly, such as barcode scanning, Bluetooth low energy beacons (BLE, iBeacons, Eddystone) for IoT (Internet of things), speech to text, and GPS location.

 My 1MC Presentation video

 I was honored to recently present to the One Million Cups audience in St Paul, Minnesota about the journey I’ve taken in starting and building my business, Berry Wing.

 While there I received great feedback and made some helpful connections.

 If you have a small business, I highly recommend that you consider looking into your local One Million Cups as a resource in growing your business.